mwillbanks/lambda-php-layers/README.md

 AWS Lambda PHP Layers work with Lambda functions packaged as both docker images and Zip packages.

+## Images

+* php-56: for the experience when a client cannot yet be migrated and we need to have something that can run it, yes, sad but true.

 ### Docker image

 ```dockerfile